 Experience this super combination of Farmers Market, Artisan Fair, Vintage Flea Market and Body, Mind, Spirit Fair–all together at Washington Park in Oak Bluffs.
-The ever-changing variety of locally grown produce, specialty foods, flowers, indie designers, artisans and vintage dealers offers something for everyone…plus live music!
+This ever-changing variety of locally grown produce, specialty foods, flowers, indie designers, artisans and vintage dealers has something for everyone, plus live music!

 This event encompasses Edgartown’s annual Halloween festivities, and things can get spooky.
 Visit downtown Edgartown for some Halloween fun, while little ghosts and goblins trick-or-treat from business to business.
 Sponsored by the Edgartown Board of Trade.

-19. Friday, November 15 - Friday, December 13: Featherstone Holiday Gift Show
+19. Mid-November through Mid-December: Featherstone Holiday Gift Show

-This celebration of fall is a Vineyard tradition.
-Held the day after Thanksgiving, it features hayrides, face painting, live music, food, wreath making, a weather station and crafts for kids, live animals, trail walk, and fun to be had by the whole family.
+This celebration of fall is a Vineyard tradition held the day after Thanksgiving and features hayrides, face painting, live music, food, wreath making, a weather station and crafts for kids, live animals, trail walk, and fun to be had by the whole family.